gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack said accusingly,
 quick as always to make sure trouble was someone else's fault.
 "There's gonna be hell to pay for this."
-He slapped at the control panel to put the *Guinevere* in a tight turn---even he wouldn't leave people in the water.
+He slapped at the control panel to put the *Guinevere* in a tight turn.

-But then something flashed brighter than the sun in ragged metal that had been the *Taroona*'s stern.
-A low rumble swept across the *Guinevere*, whitecaps chasing each other in its wake.
+"Wait---no!
+We can't go back for them."
+Wales reached for the panel.

+Uncle Jack slapped his hand away.
+"I'm not leavin' 'em in the affin' water!"

+Wales shook his head.
+"It's too late.
+Look."
+There,
+on the panel in front of them, another pink blotch was rising from the ocean floor.
+It churned and reformed as the *Guinevere*'s simple-minded sonar tried and failed to make sense of a maelstrom of bubbles, and then it reached the surface and the broken remains of the *Taroona* disappeared.

 Uncle Jack swore again,
 and for a moment Iffy thought he was going to hit Wales.
 Instead,
-he slapped the control panel to turn them back toward Rothera.
+he swiped his hand across the control panel to turn them back toward Rothera.

 All of a sudden Iffy needed to be somewhere else---anywhere else.
 She threw open the door of the pilot house and stumbled out into the endless hard light of the southern summer.